zbanack/arr-aye-tea-app/README.md

 # Arr Aye Tea app
 (WIP) A faux tea shop ecommerce 'app', similar to Starbucks and Dunkin Donuts.
-For an RIT augmented reality project
+For an RIT augmented reality project.

-*February 26, 2019*
+*April 17, 2019*

 Features:
 - JSON-loaded news and items